-The Adviser anticipates that generally, the Fund will hold all of the securities that compose the International Index in proportion to their weightings in the International Index.
+The Adviser anticipates that, generally, the Fund will hold all of the securities that comprise the International Index in approximate proportion to their weightings in the International Index.
 However, under various circumstances, it may not be possible or practicable to purchase all of those securities in those weightings.
 In these circumstances, the Fund may purchase a sample of securities in the International Index.
-There also may be instances in which the Adviser may choose to underweight or overweight a security in the International Index, purchase securities not in the International Index that the Adviser believes are appropriate to substitute for certain securities in the International Index, or utilize various combinations of other available investment techniques.
-The Fund may concentrate its investments in a particular country, region, industry or group of industries to the extent that the International Index concentrates in a country, region, industry or group of industries.
+There also may be instances in which the Adviser may choose to underweight or overweight a security in the International Index, purchase securities not in the International Index that the Adviser believes are appropriate to substitute for certain securities in the International Index or utilize various combinations of other available investment techniques.
+The Fund may sell securities that are represented in the International Index in anticipation of their removal from the International Index or purchase securities not represented in the International Index in anticipation of their addition to the International Index.
+The Fund may also, in order to comply with the tax diversification requirements of the Code, temporarily invest in securities not included in the International Index that are expected to be correlated with the securities included in its Index.